learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 total #=> 297
 ```

-This pattern is known as "reduction" because you're going to _reduce_ a nested
+This pattern is known as _reduction_ because you're going to _reduce_ a nested
 data structure to a single value.
 As you learn Ruby's `Enumerable` methods,
-remembering this little fact will help a lot!
+remembering this name will help a lot!

 ## Conclusion